 But wait a minute!

 God blinded the eyes and hardened the hearts of the Jews so they would not understand and be converted.
-In other words, these Jews could not be saved.
-Does this no-salvation-for-you only apply to Jews alive during the days Jesus walked through the streets of Galilee and Jerusalem?
+In other words, these Jews couldn’t be saved.
+Does this no-salvation-for-you only apply to Jews alive during the days Jesus walked the streets of Galilee and Jerusalem?
 Evangelicals argue endlessly over the Jews and whether they can be saved or even need to be saved.

 Now, if I can, let me land this plane.
 Consider a few passages from the book of Hebrews.